RomDeffayet/DDPG_multi_agent/README.md

 ## License

-This project is under the MIT License - see the [LICENSE](LICENSE;txt) file for details
+This project is under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

 ## Acknowledgements